frederikgramkortegaard/eridu/README.md

 :pushpin: [Code Examples](https://github.com/frederikgram/eridu/tree/master/examples)

-:speech_balloon: The reader is advised to look at the section 8 _"performance evaluation"_ in the attached thesis to get an overview of the viability of the language.
+:speech_balloon: The reader is advised to look at the section 8 regarding performance evaluation in the attached thesis to get an overview of the viability of the language.

 ---